Asgard Press Interviews real live Zombie Doctor!

-Dr. Arnold T. Blumberg is a comic book and pop culture historian, author, educator, book designer, and former museum curator who has provided commentary for a majority of the Asgard Press Marvel Vintage Calendars and products we’ve carried.
+Well, kinda.
+Read on and you’ll see… Dr. Arnold T. Blumberg is a comic book and pop culture historian, author, educator, book designer, and former museum curator who has provided commentary for many of the Asgard Press Vintage DC Comics and Marvel Comics products, past and present.
 He was the editor of The Overstreet Comic Book Price Guide for several years and teaches courses in comic book literature and zombies in popular media.
 Andy from Team Asgard sat down with Dr. Blumberg to thank him for all he’s done for us.
 Check out the brief interview below….

-Andy: What would you say has been the most fun and rewarding experience in bringing the history of Marvel comics to our customers for which we are forever grateful?
+Andy: What would you say has been the most fun and rewarding experience in bringing the history of DC Comics to our customers for which we are forever grateful?

-Doc: I’ve always loved the history of the Marvel Universe – all of those colorful characters and their many intertwining adventures that built an entire universe of storytelling that readers could immerse themselves in for years and years.
-The chance to offer my take on those stories, share trivia and fun tidbits, and to do it all in a punchy, Stan Lee-like style is a dream come true for a comics historian and writer.
-I hope folks find the calendars a welcome addition to their day – just don’t put a Post-It with a doctor’s appointment over my month’s blurb or you’ll miss it!
+Doc: What else can I say?
+The DC Universe is where the whole modern comic book superhero genre began, and its characters are legends in capes and spandex.
+Writing for these calendars is a chance to offer my take on the many intertwining adventures that built an entire universe of storytelling that readers could immerse themselves in for years and years.
+Doing that, and sharing trivia and fun tidbits with readers, is a dream come true for a comics historian and writer.
+I hope folks find the calendars a welcome addition to their day – just don’t put a Post-It with a doctor’s appointment over my month’s blurb, or you’ll miss it!

 Andy: We serve blurb coverers to the Zombies!
 You taught a few different college courses on Comic books.
 Can you elaborate on what the titles of the courses were and tell us about the types of assignments you gave and interactions you had with the students?